 On this page:

-Introduction, Features and Requirements, About Hypatia, License.
+Introduction, Features and Requirements, About Hypatia, Contact, License.

 Hypatia is a free, open source, portable programmable calculator for 64bit Windows computers.